rena-w/SW-FINAL-PROJECT/README.md

 Unfortunately, something was wrong with the formatting of the original data, so I had to convert it into text and reformat the dataset before I could do anything else.
 Each entry was already on its own line, so the initial challenge was separating the items within each individual entry.
 I also had to make sure they were all in the same order, since the original dataset seemed to be inconsistent with the order of their variables.
 I really underestimated the amount of issues I would run into as I continued to work with the headlines — especially because I just had so much of them to account for — so the code I wrote kept getting longer and more complicated.

 ### **Working with the text**
 Once I got the entries separated, my focus then turned to the lexical content of each headline.

-**Items I removed and why they were problematic:**
-1. **Punctuation** and other **non-alphanumeric characters**

-    This includes things like commas, periods, ellipses, apostrophes, and any other character that isn't an alphabetic letter.
-These would have interfered with the counting of CL, incorrectly yielding a higher count.

-2. hashtags

-    Although hashtags are often made up of several words in sequence, since there are deliberately no spaces used, it is meant to be read and treated as one single word (+=1 in word count). but ignored for character count, Like punctuation, these items would result in an incorrect CL.
-3. Items that consisted of only numeric digits

-    when counting words, the input was the entire entry.
-I first replaced all instances of digits

-**Category** — the genre of news for each article
-- Other than the recategorization I mentioned earlier, this column didn't need to be changed very much.
+The other variables were less important — for example, other than the recategorization I mentioned earlier, the `category` column didn't need to be changed very much.

-**Word count** (WC) — the number of items* in a headline.

-- The code used in the function `findWC` was basically `wc = len(headline)`, just phrased in a way that allowed for different types of inputs to be processed successfully.

-**Character length** (CL) - the average length (in alphabetic characters) of a word in a headline.
+Predictably, getting an accurate measure of CL was what drove the vast majority of these changes.
+My plan for character length was to calculate it by counting the number of alphabetic characters in each word, then finding the overall average of all the words in the entire headline.
+This would then repeat for every entry.
+The function `findCL()`, the partner to `findWC()`, used `len()` at first, but in order to safeguard against any symbols or non-alphabetic letters that my `clean()` function failed to catch, was altered to use repeated list iterations instead.

     for word in headline:
         count = 0